Peng-Protocol/Dexhune-SS/ShockSpace/Specifications/ShockSpace.md

-Creates a unique order that instructs the contract to pay the user from yBalance or yLiquid.
-This is effected using `settleOrders` or `settleLiquid`.
+Creates a payout order in the SS listing.

 Their pending settlement is in `TOKEN-1`.